Analyzing the Price-to-Earnings Ratio of Golden Ocean Group Limited (GOGL)

 GOGL) stock’s latest price update

-Golden Ocean Group Limited (NASDAQ: GOGL)’s stock price has increased by 1.97 compared to its previous closing price of 9.63.
-Despite this, the company has seen a loss of -6.21% in its stock price over the last five trading days.
+Golden Ocean Group Limited (NASDAQ: GOGL)’s stock price has increased by 6.32 compared to its previous closing price of 9.49.
+Despite this, the company has seen a gain of 0.70% in its stock price over the last five trading days.

 GOGL’s Market Performance

-Golden Ocean Group Limited (GOGL) has experienced a -6.21% fall in stock performance for the past week, with a 1.24% rise in the past month, and a 21.09% rise in the past quarter.
-The volatility ratio for the week is 2.43%, and the volatility levels for the past 30 days are at 2.54% for GOGL.
-The simple moving average for the last 20 days is -1.22% for GOGL stock, with a simple moving average of -1.56% for the last 200 days.
+Golden Ocean Group Limited (GOGL) has experienced a 0.70% rise in stock performance for the past week, with a 3.70% rise in the past month, and a 19.55% rise in the past quarter.
+The volatility ratio for the week is 3.26%, and the volatility levels for the past 30 days are at 2.71% for GOGL.
+The simple moving average for the last 20 days is 1.68% for GOGL stock, with a simple moving average of 1.75% for the last 200 days.

 Analysts’ Opinion of GOGL